 I belong to this group of planner moms on Facebook called Mama Planneristas PH.
 It’s a community of mothers who all have on thing in common – being planner addicts.
 I joined the group in March and I can say it is a great place where kind mothers who don’t judge build each other up.
 Besides sharing their gorgeous planner spreads and photos of awesome art supplies, these moms also share stories and advice about motherhood.

-I just needed some encouragement that time because I’ve been feeling this way for two years.
+I just needed some encouragement that time because I’ve been feeling this way for three years now.
 And I did get plenty of advice from moms that I would like to share with any parent who feels as if doing everything is not enough.

 Some thoughts to lift you up…